4nonch/BN---Primitive-Launcher/README.md

 Adds a primitive launcher that should be able update and run the game.

 **DOWNLOAD LINK**: https://github.com/4nonch/BN---Primitive-Launcher/releases
+**Problem?
+I'm not responding on github for a long time?**
+Ping me on official BN discrod server (anonch#4587): https://discord.gg/XW7XhXuZ89

 **WARNING**:
 **cataclysm\data\mods folder deletes after update.
 Keep custom mods in cataclysm\Mods folder instead.**